AI in DevOps: Replacing Manual Server Management (2026)

 Deploy updateGuided wizard → click Create5 min

-Debug errorDescribe the problem to AI, review & approve the fix5-10 min
+Debug errorDescribe the problem to the assistant, review & approve the fix5-10 min

 Update the config fileFile Manager → click, edit, save2 min